 There are many churches in Porto (36, to be precise), but in my opinion there are three that easily stand out:

-- The Clérigos church – usually tourist wait on this reeeeeeeeeally long queue to buy the tickets to climb to the Clérigos tower, but I honestly prefer to simply visit the church.
-It’s simply stunning, in its pink marble and golden leaf tones, and plenty of natural light.
-The church is completely free of charge.
-You should try to get there at midday, as it has a free pipe organ concert every day.
+- The Clérigos church – it’s simply stunning, in its pink marble and golden leaf tones, and plenty of natural light.
+The church is free of charge.
+You should try to get there at noon, as it has a free pipe organ concert every day.
 It’s superb!

 Watch a concert at Casa da Música

 Casa da Música, designed by the Dutch architect Rem Koollhaas, it’s a perfect combination between traditional elements (those blue tiles!) contemporary architecture.
 In my opinion you should try to watch a concert there as the acoustic is superb.
 Otherwise you can always go for a guided tour on the building, as they are very well structured and informative.